What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 Cucumbers

-Pick: before they become large, seedy, watery, or bitter.
+Pick: Before they become large, seedy, watery, or bitter.

-Watch for: dry compost, especially under cover.
+Watch for: Dry compost, especially under cover.

 Early Potatoes and Second Early Potatoes

-July is a great month for lifting first early and second early potatoes.
+July is a good month for lifting first early and second early potatoes.
 First earlies may still be coming out early in the month, while second earlies often crop through July and into August.

-Pick: by checking one plant first.
+Pick: By checking one plant first.

-Watch for: lifting the whole row too soon.
+Watch for: Lifting the whole row too soon.

-July tip: early potatoes are best eaten fresh rather than stored for months.
+July tip: Early potatoes are best eaten fresh rather than stored for months.

 If the tubers are still small, leave the rest a little longer.
-Once the row is finished, the cleared ground can be used for follow-on sowing.

 Find our full guide for Harvesting Potatoes here.